 Conjoint analysis isn't limited to existing products.
 They're also very helpful for figuring out if a brand-new product is worth developing.
 For instance, if surveys show that audiences would be into the idea of an app that chooses clothes for consumers, that could be a new venture for clothing companies in the future.

 Looking to create a conjoint analysis of your own?
 Software is available that'll offer templates and collect data from your results.
-Qualtrics is a popular one, as well as QuestionPro.
+Some popular options include Qualtrics, QuestionPro, and Cojoint.ly.

 It's important to note -- when creating a conjoint analysis, you'll need to define a list of attributes about your product.
 Attributes are usually 4-5 items that describe your product or service.
 Consider color, size, price, and market-specific attributes, such as lenses if you're selling cameras.

 Additionally, try to keep in mind your ideal respondents.
 Who do you want to answer your survey?
 A group of adult men?
 A group of working mothers?
 Identify your respondent base and ask specific questions catered to that target market.

 For more ways to introduce product marketing into your company, check out our ultimate guide here.

 Originally published Oct 11, 2019 7:00:00 AM, updated December 14 2020